cameronmeyer/cameronmeyer.github.io/_pages/animalcrossing.md

 at a non-zero time value, animating the frequency will cause erratic behavior as the output traverses many peaks and troughs of the sine function.
 To prevent this, we keep track of the wave's current phase.

-Each frame's input to the sine function depends on the previous frame value to achieve a smooth result.
+Each frame's input to the sine function depends on the previous frame's value to achieve a smooth result.
 We increment the current phase by
 `(deltaTime * frequency)`.
 Whenever the current phase maps to an output beyond one period of the sine function, we subtract by one period to prevent an infinitely increasing phase.
 {% endcapture %}